 (408) 423-1717 | Maria De La Torre

-If you are interested in enrolling, please add your family information to the FCE Waitlist.
+If you are interested in enrolling, please fill out the FCE Application on SCUSD Online Enrollment.
 As space becomes available, a staff member will contact you to start the enrollment process.